-Greeted by Cyprus’s armed security guards, they instructed us to remain in the Citation jet.
-They requested aircraft, crew, and passenger documents.
+In Cyprus, armed security guards greeted us.
+They instructed us to remain in the Citation jet.
+The guards requested aircraft, crew, and passenger documents.
 Next, we were escorted to a small building where we entered a locked room with one computer.
 The guard instructed us to enter all our information onto this computer.
-He then stated that when our information was verified, the computer would generate 3 VERY IMPORTANT security questions.
-The guard further explained that before we received permission to enter Israeli airspace, we must answer these same questions EXACTLY as entered on this computer.
+He then stated that once our information was verified, the computer would generate 3 VERY IMPORTANT security questions.
+The guard further explained.
+Before we received permission to enter Israeli airspace, we must answer these same questions EXACTLY as entered on this computer.
 Additionally, we would have to enter our special security code.

 How were security questions determined?

 After entering all our documentation, we held our breath and prepared for the 3 questions.
 My first officer prepared to copy our answers and the special code.
 We hovered around the computer trying to guess what these VERY important questions could be.